This page may contain compensated links. For more information read our disclaimer.

 The middle of the USA is called the Midwest.
 Since it’s really in the middle of the country, it is a little strange that they call it the Midwest instead of Mideast or Mid-Middle?
 But anyways, the Midwest is characterized by flat prairies and lots of farmland.
 There are lots of lakes and rivers and beautiful lesser-known cities.
 Then, of course, there are the big cities of Chicago and Saint Louis, which you may very well be acquainted with.
 The Midwest is known for super cold winters and hot summers with lots of humidity!

 When visiting New York City, you simply have to see a show on Broadway.
 Or “off-broadway” for that matter, where the up and coming NYC shows are being performed.
-This is an ultimate bucket list item for any visitor to the USA.
+This is the ultimate bucket list item for any visitor to the USA.
 There’s also the glory of eating NY pizza, checking out the Statue of Liberty, and spending a day wandering around Central Park!
 There is so much to do in the Big Apple!

 The United States has absolutely incredible national parks.
 There are a total of 61 national parks, and you probably have heard of the big names out there – like Yellowstone, the Grand Canyon, and Yosemite.
 However, there are plenty of majestic and totally jaw-dropping natural wonders that are a little less notorious.
 If you want to check out a list of them all, click here.

 What is more iconic to the golden state of California than the Golden Gate Bridge?
 You can walk across the bridge, drive across it, cruise under it, or bike across it.
 However you want to do it, it’s worth the trip!
 If you’re in San Fran, make sure you walk around Chinatown and grab some dumplings, and stop by Pier 39 to watch the seals bask in the sun!